Last Call (2020 film)

 Last Call (Като за последно) is a 2020 Bulgarian satirical black comedy drama film directed by Ivaylo Penchev.
 The film features an ensemble cast that includes Vasil Banov, Maria Bakalova, Phillip Avramov, Malin Krastev, Stefan Denolyubov, Kitodar Todorov, Yana Marinova and Lorina Kamburova.

 Plot

 Alexandra is a 23-year-old girl who is suicidal.
 Nikola, a 70-year-old writer, is determined to kill himself by jumping from the Asparuhov Bridge.
 At the very last moment, he notices Alexandra on the verge of ending her life in the same way.
-The elderly man becomes obsessed with helping her find reasons to live and, in order to save her, he offers her to marry him.
+The elderly man becomes obsessed with helping her find reasons to live and, in order to save her, he offers to marry her.
 His good intentions soon start to backfire when the tabloids get a hold of the story.
 A priest appears with his "re-educated" minions from the Sunday prison school along with an ex-naval captain in the company of giddy old men, sisters feuding over inheritance and a chubby grandchild.